Dog-friendly Guide to Palm Springs

 The facility includes a dinosaur garden, robotic dinosaurs, and work from scientists around the world.
 Dogs are not allowed inside the dinosaurs.

-take a dog-friendly day trip from palm springs
+dog-friendly day trips from palm springs

 Salvation Mountain and East Jesus

 Slab City California, or The Slabs as it’s called, is a large snowbird community used by squatters and recreational vehicle owners from all over North America.
 The Slab City population rises to over a thousand residents in the winter months and maintains a permanent residence of about 150 people.
-The name Slab City came from the large concrete slabs left behind by the US Marine Corp who utilized the area as a training ground for field and anti-aircraft artillery units prior to the U.S. entering World War II.
+The name Slab City came from the large concrete slabs left behind by the US Marine Corps who utilized the area as a training ground for field and anti-aircraft artillery units before the U.S. entering World War II.

 There are two main attractions in Slab City: Salvation Mountain and East Jesus.
 This highly unusual and fascinating area is safe to visit, but please be respectful and keep to the areas mentioned.
 Remember, people do live here and the area has no official law enforcement.